THOMASELOVE/431-classes-2023/class06/README.md

 06 | 2023-09-14 | **[Slides 05 (and 06)](https://thomaselove.github.io/431-slides-2023/class05.html)** | [Code 05 (and 06)](https://thomaselove.github.io/431-slides-2023/class05.qmd) | Visit [Canvas](https://canvas.case.edu/), select **Zoom** and **Cloud Recordings**

 - To print RevealJS slides **to pdf** from the Slides Link above, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
+- When we go to the slides today, we will begin with slide **53**.
+These are the same slides as we posted for Class 05.

 ## Announcements